peteralfredoflynn/allegiant_challenge/README.md

 ## Description
-An API to Create, Update, Destroy, and List Customer Data as well as a browser to search customer data by name and see customer details.
+An API to Create, Update, Destroy, and List Customer Data as well as a front end web app to search customer data by name.

 (Done as a code challenge for Allegiant Airlines)